Skip to Content

 • Avoid social media and do not agree to any insurance company’s request for a recorded or signed statement.

-The assistance of an experienced attorney is useful in any personal injury case.
-A good attorney could provide services even more helpful if you were recently involved in an accident.
+The assistance of an experienced pedestrian accident attorney in Towson, Maryland, is useful in any accident or injury case.
+A good attorney could provide more helpful services if you were recently an injured pedestrian.
 Learn more about the valuable assistance your attorney can provide by continuing below.

 Give You More Time to Recover

-Taking legal action quickly is important in personal injury cases.
-However, you may be in no shape to manage your legal affairs following the accident.
+Taking legal action quickly is important in pedestrian accident cases.
+However, a pedestrian may be in no shape to manage their legal affairs following the accident.
 At this point, your main focus should only be your recovery.
-Hire an accident lawyer so they can get the ball rolling while you continue to recuperate.
+Hire an accident lawyer so they can get the ball rolling on your injury claim while you are still recovering.

 Prove Your Innocence

 Maryland is a state that follows the principle of contributory negligence.
-That is a big deal because it can directly affect your compensation.
+That is a big deal because it can directly affect your personal injury claim.
 If the court deems you partially responsible for the accident, you will not receive any payout from the defendant.
 Some defendants will resort to falsely casting blame on their victims to avoid making payouts.
-Your accident lawyer can counter those claims by investigating your case and proving your innocence.
+Your Towson pedestrian accident lawyer can counter those claims by investigating your case and proving your innocence.

 Negotiate with the Driver and Their Representatives